Detailed Program

 Wednesday, November 20, 2024

-Gurvan Le Guernic (Program Comity Chair, DGA, France)
+Gurvan Le Guernic (Program Committee Chair, DGA, France)

 Sébastien Brillet (Cybersecurity Expert, DGA, France)